 Centers and Institutes

 Here are just a few of our health sciences research centers and institutes.
-Our searchable database provides a more detailed look at these and additional resources.
+The Office of the Vice President for Research maintains a comprehensive list of university-wide centers and institutes.

 The Center for Complementary and Alternative Medicine is one of the 11 national centers of excellence funded by the National Center for Complementary and Alternative Medicine, an institute of the National Institutes of Health.
 CAM is dedicated to understanding the mechanisms by which various plant-derived products can be used as preventive or therapeutic modalities in the treatment of inflammatory and autoimmune diseases.